 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-There are changes in the composition of the Board of Directors that took place during the period under review were carried out in compliances with the provision of the Act..
+There are no changes in the composition of the Board of Directors during the period under review.

 Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.